dccuchile/wefe/doc/replications.rst

 |Young peoples names and Old peoples names wrt Pleasant(9) and Unpleasant(9)               |                   -0.20|                   0.85|
 +------------------------------------------------------------------------------------------+------------------------+-----------------------+

-The above results in bar chart:
+These results can also be presented in a bar chart:

 >>> from wefe.utils import plot_queries_results
 >>>